Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Tether, otherwise known as USDT, is a cryptocurrency built on the Bitcoin blockchain (via Omni Layer) and founded by a Hong Kong-based company, Tether Limited.
-Tether Limited has designed currencies which act as anchors or “tethers” to fiat currencies such as the US dollar or the euro, where every tethered cryptocurrency issued in circulation is backed by a 1:1 ratio with traditional currencies held in deposit by Tether Limited.
-This means that the conversion rate from USDT to US dollars (USD) is one USDT to one USD.
+Tether is anchored to the US dollar, where every tethered cryptocurrency issued in circulation is backed by a 1:1 ratio by US dollars.
+Buying USDT is easy through a variety of exchanges, so we’ve compared some to help you find the right fit.

 - Register an account with a cryptocurrency exchange like Easy Crypto.